MiriamPeskowitz/mourning-front-end-2020/notes.md

 Sunday
 -- create and edit work, test DONE
 -- delete isn't working.
 Why?
 DONE
+-- change click back to delete DONE
 -- now: page refresh back to profile - needs to pull the new list -- it worked when page didn't refresh, but now now.
--- change click back to delete